Perfect clean eating dinner. Warm cauliflower salad with crispy chickpeas, sun-dried tomatoes and Kalamata olives, all tossed in a miso dressing.

 Wimpy vegetarian tips for the Carnivores at the table:

-Add cooked shredded chicken into the sauté, and adjust seasonings as needed
+For the meat eaters at the table, add cooked shredded chicken into the sauté, and adjust seasonings as needed.

 - 1 large head cauliflower